 I think this is an agonizing decision for most parents who are faced with the medication question.
 Knowing what is best for your own child is difficult since the outcome isn’t known until you’ve already started down the path.
 No matter which path you decide upon, I think it helps ease the burden to know you may always change your mind later.

 Factors you should consider:

-- If the goal(s) can be met in other ways, are you willing and able to provide the
+- If educational/behavioral goal(s) can be met in other ways, are you willing and able to provide the needed program elements?

 There is a lot of neuroscience behind brain development and the treatment of ADD/ADHD.
 Programs such as Brain Gym or Balametrics, or treatments at the Dore Centers can help stimulate your child’s cerebellum, thereby alleviating ADD/ADHD symptoms.
 Some people report excellent results with cerebellar stimulation exercise programs, but there aren’t a lot of controlled scientific studies proving its effectiveness.

 Another way of dealing with ADHD is through ongoing family counseling.
 Couseling helps you deal with ADHD issues and to help your child learn more appropriate behaviors and reactions.
 Sometimes the child may go in to work with the psychologist one-on-one, sometimes the psychologist will see each of person one-on-one, and sometimes will see everyone as a family.
 You can get a psychological referral from your pediatrician.
 Ask specifically for someone who ‘specializes’ in working with children who have ADHD, learning disability issues, or or specializes in neuropsychology.